biowilli/peertube-plugin-nocomments/README.md

 # PeerTube plugin nocomments

 nocomments!
-It's simple with this plugin disables and hides the comment section
+It's simple this plugin disables and hides the comment section

 ### How to use nocomments